robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 was a little narrow for dowel/PVC holes.

 There are many lumber places near where I live.
-I was out driving near one and stoped by.
+I was out driving near one and stopped by.
 It was pretty quiet outside.
 Of course, it turned out to be just the warehouse even though Google Maps said it was a retail store.
 An employee said the store was actually 5 miles farther away.
 There were others nearby, but I decided to call them